 Now that you know that your brain has either completely forgotten or was not even conscious of all the hard stuff you’ve done to become the great______(Fill in the blank) that you are.
 Here are four techniques that I use on myself and my clients to remind our brains of how fabulous we are.

-- Make a list of all of your positive qualities and keep it nearby to read often.
-And ask your friends and colleagues what they appreciate most about you.
+- Make a list of all of your positive qualities and keep it nearby.
+Ask your friends and colleagues what they appreciate most about you.
 Write those down too.

 - Make a list of all of your accomplishments and spend some time recalling how you felt emotionally before and after each one.
-Go all the way back to your teen and college years.
-Some of the qualities you rely on now, may have developed in you a long time ago.
+Some of the qualities you rely on now may have developed in you a long time ago.
 Keep that list handy too.

-- Give yourself a “Successful.
-Powerful” Avatar.
+- Give yourself a "Successful.
+Powerful Avatar."
 Give it a different name and make sure she/he is a fully fleshed out person, not a fake.
 Think Clark Kent / Superman, Diana Prince/Wonder Woman/ Beyonce/Sasha Fierce.
-Then step into that “Telephone booth” and let him or her out any time you need to.
+Step into that “Telephone booth” and let him or her out any time you need to.